jurmerlo/jurmerlo.github.io/src/content/docs/blog/2025-04-17_lunas_project_setup.md

 ```
 The `game` folder is used for testing.
 Everything in the `lunas` folder is exported when building the engine.

-To make this work I have `vite.config.ts` that looks like this:
+To make this work, I have a `vite.config.ts` that looks like this:
 ```ts
 import { resolve } from 'path';
 import { defineConfig } from 'vite';